chaunceygardiner/weewx-rainrate/README.md

 Lasttly, for cases where 0.03 has been observed in the last 15m, only the 5m-15m buckets are considered.

-## Why require Python 3.7 or later?

-weewx-rainrate code includes type annotation which do not work with Python 2, nor in earlier versions of Python 3.

 # Installation Instructions

 1. Download the lastest release, weewx-rainrate-0.12.zip, from the